 If a student transfers to another institution, and the student previously attended that institution via the Brandeis Study Abroad Program, the student will be required to repay any scholarship funds awarded to the student by Brandeis to attend that institution.

 If a student changes his or her academic program (that is, taking fewer than 12 credit hours [which equals full-time status], studying abroad or elsewhere domestically, graduating in less than four years, graduating in more than four years or taking a leave of absence), there may be implications for the amount and type of financial aid that the student can receive.
 (For example, both merit- and need-based scholarships will be prorated for any semester in which a student is considered less than full time or for which a student is charged less than the full-time tuition rate.)
-If a student is considering any of the above options, he/she should consult a financial aid counselor first to discuss the impact on financial aid eligibility.
+If a student is considering any of the above options, they should consult a financial aid counselor first to discuss the impact on financial aid eligibility.

 Federal regulations require that a student receiving federal assistance make satisfactory academic progress in accordance with standards set by the university.
 Brandeis delegates the responsibility to monitor academic progress to the Committee on Academic Standing and charges it to make such determinations on the basis of individual merit, and not in relationship to some arbitrary numerical standard.
 Read more about Satisfactory Academic Progress.